wolf81/libctg/README.md

 # Usage

 The library can be used either from C or Lua.
+PLEASE NOTE: When using from Lua, the library is only compatible with Lua 5.1 as this is the ABI compatability of LuaJIT in LÖVE.

+So, when trying to run using a Lua interpreter, ensure you're using Lua 5.1.
+You can verify the version with the command `$ lua -v`.
+Alternatively, install a LuaJIT interpreter or just use LÖVE.

 ## Lua